WarjoyPuddle/waypoint/docs/README.md

 To build and run the test project, start by copying the `infrastructure` and `src` directories into `examples/quick_start_add_subdirectory/third_party___/waypoint`.
-In a production scenario, you would probably also track the files within using your version control system.
+In a production scenario, you would probably also track the contents of this directory using your version control system.
-Another approach would be to just clone Waypoint into the `third_party___` directory or use a Git submodule, but this is not strictly necessary.
+Another approach would be to just clone Waypoint into the `third_party___/waypoint` directory or use a Git submodule.

 ```shell
 cd examples/quick_start_add_subdirectory